-This Consultation Draft Neighbourhood Plan for Sudbury Town has been informed by the community through engagement and consultation exercises.
+This Sudbury Town Neighbourhood Plan has been informed by the community through engagement and consultation exercises.

-In Sudbury Town, we think there are opportunities to improve the look and feel of the town centre, the shops and services within it, to enhance the quality of green spaces and, in appropriate locations, to promote new development that contributes towards improving the area.
+In Sudbury Town, we think there are opportunities to improve the look and feel of the town centre, the shops and services within it, to enhance the quality of green spaces and, should proposals come forward, to promote development that contributes towards improving the area.
 Locally specific policies and proposals in the neighbourhood plan will direct what change should happen where.